Invite a friend to get their first reward.Claim 1000 Satoshis

 Alternatives to Niacin (Antihyperlipidemic)

-• Statins: Such as atorvastatin or simvastatin for managing cholesterol levels.
+• Statins: Such as atorvastatin or Simvastatin for managing cholesterol levels.

-• Fibrates: Such as fenofibrate for triglyceride reduction.
+• Fibrates: Such as Fenofibrate for triglyceride reduction.